mat-ruszczycky/practice-react-todo/README.md

 ### Required Behaviors/Features:
 - User(s) can read a list of TODO items.
-- User(s) can create TODO items to the list.
+- User(s) can create TODO items for the list.
 - User(s) can update TODO items on the list as complete.

 ### Optional Behaviors/Features: